deh/launchpad_fp_test/README.md

 # launchpad_fp_test
-Test routine for experimenting with a problem of printf floating pt with STM32F103VET6 and launchpad compiler
+Test routine for experimenting with a problem of printf floating pt with STM32F103VET6 and launchpad compiler.
+This routine demonstrates the problem.

 This code is a strip down and hack of a svn repository for looking into printf, sprintf, not working for floating pt output on a STM32F103VET6.
 The organization may look a bit strange as a result of the stripping and hacking.